seobryn/bible-generator/README.md

 # Reina Valera 1960 Bible generator

-The idea of this repo is to have a RVR 1960 Version of bible in JSON format to use where you need.
+The idea of this project is to share a RVR 1960 Version of bible in `JSON` format to use where you need.

+In some places, the bibles are exposed within HTML tags and other things inside the text that make it hard to use in different places, so the idea here is to expose the bible content in the most cleaner way and available for everyone.

 ## Reina Valera 1960 bible